What is a concessionary purchase mortgage, and can it help you buy a home?

 Who offers a concessionary purchase mortgage?

-A mortgage broker can help you find a concessionary purchase mortgage and help you with your application, so it has the best chance of success.
-Unbiased can quickly match you with a qualified mortgage broker.
+A mortgage broker can help you find a concessionary purchase mortgage and help you with your application so it has the best chance of success.

 Are there any alternatives to a concessionary purchase mortgage?

-If your family is keen to help you buy your own home, they could gift you a deposit instead.
-However, this won’t affect the price of the property you’re planning to purchase.
+If your family is keen to help you buy your own home, they could give you a deposit instead of dropping the purchase price of an existing property.

 What are the pros and cons of using a concessionary purchase mortgage?